Talcum Powder Cosmetic Injury Lawyers In Buffalo, New York

 - Other powder products.

 If you, or a loved one, have been diagnosed with mesothelioma, lung cancer or ovarian cancer, and have used cosmetic talcum powder products, call the Dietrich Law Firm P.C. immediately at 716-839-3939.
-Jed Dietrich, Esq. has been practicing personal injury law for over twenty years in Buffalo, New York and is recognized as a Top Three Personal Injury Lawyer in Buffalo 2020.
+Jed Dietrich, Esq. has been practicing personal injury law for over twenty years in Buffalo, New York.
 Our team of highly-trained Buffalo, New York cosmetic talcum powder illness attorneys and staff will review your claim for free.

 In March of 2020, the FDA released the results of their year-long talcum powder investigations.
 The FDA analyzed 52 talcum powder products for asbestos and found that 9 out of the 52 products tested positive.
 The World Health Organization states that there is no safe level of exposure to asbestos.
 However, as of April 2020, the FDA has not released a statement to stop using makeup with talc.
 To be safe, you can follow the guidelines below:

 - Check your makeup ingredient list for talc powder.
 It may be listed as:

 - Cosmetic talc; or